Home

 Choosing the right vitamin C serum

-On top of that, looking for a clinical formulation that contains an active form of vitamin C, such as L-ascorbic acid, has a vitamin C strength of 10-20%, and a pH lower than 3.5 is highly recommended, as this is the recipe that has had the best results in clinical trials [2].
+When choosing a serum, you'll want to look for a clinical formulation that contains an active form of vitamin C, such as L-ascorbic acid, has a vitamin C strength of 10-20%, and a pH lower than 3.5 is highly recommended, as this is the recipe that has had the best results in clinical trials [2].

 Software’s Vitamin C + Ferulic Acid Serum has all of this and more.